Erik Johnson

 Early Life and Background

-Erik Robert Johnson was born on March 21, 1988, in Bloomington, Minnesota.
-Growing up in a sports-oriented environment, he was introduced to hockey at a young age.
-Johnson played hockey for the Academy of Holy Angels in Richfield, Minnesota, where he excelled during his freshman and sophomore years.
-In the 2003–04 season, he led all defensemen in scoring with 13 goals and 34 points, earning a spot on the Missota All-Conference Team.
-At the age of 16, he transferred to Ann Arbor, Michigan, to play for the National Team Development Program (NTDP), further honing his skills and preparing for a professional career.
+Johnson attended the Academy of Holy Angels in Richfield, Minnesota, where he starred during his freshman and sophomore years on the prep school hockey team.
+In the 2003–04 season, he led all defensemen in scoring with 13 goals and 34 points and was selected to the Missota All-Conference Team.
+At the age of 16, he transferred to Ann Arbor, Michigan, to play for the USA Hockey National Team Development Program (NTDP), a key step in his path toward professional hockey.

 Path to Hockey